Electrons herald non-classical light: Abstract

 The inelastic electron scattering at the sample is visualized in the electron energy spectra displayed in Figure \ref{fig:figure3_spectrum}.
 The uncorrelated spectrum (c.f.
 Fig.~\ref{fig:figure3_spectrum}\textbf{a}) contains all channels of inelastic electron scattering~\cite{Egerton2009}, including material-specific radiative and non-radiative effects, quasi-particle excitation~\cite{Schattschneider1987} as well as the desired coherent photon generation into optical modes.
 While the electron energy-loss resulting from electron scattering at a dielectric material can be described by a continuous exponential decay in energy~\cite{GarciadeAbajo2010}, phase-matched parametric photon generation leads to the formation of discrete sidebands, downshifted by multiples $m$ of the generated photon's energy $\hbar\omega$ and following a population distribution described by $P_m=|c_m|^2$ (see Equation \ref{eq:ck} with $k=m$ and Fig.~\ref{fig:figure1_setup}\textbf{e}).
-As the electron scattering channels at the material and into the optical modes are independent of each other, the measured electron spectrum can be modeled by a convolution of the spectra resulting from broadband scattering and from coherent cathodoluminescence in guided optical modes (cf. SI and Fig.~\ref{fig:figure3_spectrum}\textbf{a}, red).\\ The spectral component governing coherent photon generation is given by the yellow curve with a peak-to-peak distance between the sidebands close to 0.9~eV.
-The coupling constant of the coherent electron-photon interaction $g^{\textrm{EELS}}_0$ can be calculated from the population distribution of the individual sidebands $P_m$ (c.f.
+As the electron scattering channels at the material and into the optical modes are independent of each other, the measured electron spectrum can be modeled by a convolution of the spectra resulting from broadband scattering and from coherent cathodoluminescence in guided optical modes (cf. SI and Fig.~\ref{fig:figure3_spectrum}\textbf{a}, red).\\ Removing the effect of dielectric losses, the spectral component governing coherent photon generation is given by the yellow curve with a peak-to-peak distance between the sidebands close to 0.9~eV.
+The overall coupling constant of the electrons to the waveguide optical modes $g^{\textrm{EELS}}_0$ can be calculated from the population distribution of the individual sidebands $P_m$ (c.f.
 Fig.~\ref{fig:figure3_spectrum}\textbf{a}, violet to light blue peaks).
-This distribution generally only holds for a single excited optical mode and constant interaction strength.
-However, in the experiment, an averaging of the coupling constant is observed, caused by a broadening of the impact parameter due to a nonzero convergence angle and finite beam-focus diameter (cf. Fig.~\ref{fig:figure3_spectrum}\textbf{b,c}), as well as time-dependent beam shifts.
-Using the population ratio between the first three sidebands in the electron spectra, we obtain an average coupling constant $\langle g^\textrm{EELS}_0\rangle = 0.32$ with a standard deviation of $\Delta_{g^\textrm{EELS}_0} = 0.24$ (see SI for calculations).
+In the experiment, some averaging of the coupling constant is observed, caused by a broad distribution of impact parameters due to a nonzero convergence angle and finite beam-focus diameter (cf. Fig.~\ref{fig:figure3_spectrum}\textbf{b,c}), as well as time-dependent beam shifts.
+Using the population ratio between the first three sidebands in the electron spectra, we obtain a coupling constant of $\langle g^\textrm{EELS}_0\rangle = 0.32$ with a deviation of $\Delta_{g^\textrm{EELS}_0} = 0.24$ (see SI for calculations).